CommonAccord/OpenTrustFabric/Doc/Who/Fiduciary/Pattern/ContractCode.md

 The notion here is "Code" for contracts=Algorithms that express contract functions.
 This notably includes "smart contracts."
+More broadly, we include contract management software.

 Hyperledger.=[?https://www.hyperledger.org/] /// Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation, including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.

-test.=[G/Z/ol/Base]

-=[G/Z/ol/Base]/
+AccordProject.=[?https://www.accordproject.org/] /// Smart contract code and a system of contract text templates.
+Platform neutrality.

+OpenLaw.io.=[?https://www.openlaw.io/] /// Smart contract code and a system of contract text templates - used with Ethereum.

+XBRL.=[?https://www.xbrl.org/] /// Standards for XML expression of business rules.

+ContractManagement.=[?http://software.iaccm.com] /// an extensive classification of contract management software.